 Chicago Sustainable Backyards Program - Install Rain Barrels, Plant Trees, Start Composting: Green Your Yard, Green Your Wallet.
 The city of Chicago is offering rebates of up to 50%, detailed instructions on how to get greening, and more.
 Check it out here.
 Got a rain barrel and want to install it before the next downpour, handy instructions can be found here.

-Get the latest on garden meetings, workshops, events, farmer's markets, and more for May and beyond around the city here.
+Get the latest on garden meetings, workshops, events, farmer's markets, and more around the city here.